cvdlab-courses/cg/lessons/lesson03/readme.md

 write a script `exercise02.js` containing a function `fibonacci(i)`
 that returns the i-th element of the Fibonacci's serie (apply memoization pattern)

-### exercise03

-write a script `exercise03.js` containing a constructor function for a 2DPoint object.
-A point should be described by its `x` and `y` coordinates.

-### exercise04

-write a script `exercise04.js` containing a contructor function for a Side object.
-A side should be described by its two vertices (i.e. two points).
-A side should be able to compute its own length.

-### exercise05

-write a script `exercise05.js` containing a constructor function for a Trinagle object.
-A triangle should be described by its three sides.
-A triangle object should be able to compute its own perimeter and area (do you remeber the Erone's formula?).